taijusanagi/2025-unite/README.md

 When a user initiates a swap via GattaiSwap, it interacts with a chain signature contract on NEAR to derive a usable address and sign messages.
 The Shade Agent Framework is employed to generate and sign 1inch cross-chain orders from a Trusted Execution Environment (TEE).
 The shade agent uses the request_signature functionality to securely sign both BTC and ETH-based orders—without compromising custodial control.

+💻 3.
+Integration of EVM-Compatible Chains

+We also support Etherlink and Monad, with bidirectional swaps with BTC successfully tested.

 ## Partner Integration

 ### 1inch Fusion + Extension and Building Full Application